ickc/bootstrapping-os-environments/suse/README-OpenHPC.md

 - by default, it chooses wicked, alternatively, you can choose Network Manager
 - turn off firewall, as OpenHPC doc will ask you to turn it off later

 Automated: follow the AutoYaST guide and use profile from pre-existing installation.
+This is useful to redeploy OpenSUSE to identical hardware configurations.

 ## Hostname